 In this, His last will and testament, Jesus gives the disciple whom he loved His most valuable possession, his Mother.
 Notice that the bible doesn't say “John, behold your mother.”
 Rather, Jesus is addressing this to the disciple whom he loved.
 You and I are disciples, and Jesus also loves us very much, so this giving of Mary is also addressed to you and me.
 Like John at the cross, we also need to take Mary into our home.

-One of the reasons that Mary is so powerful against Satan is taken from Revelation 12, where we learn in Revelation 12:17 that we are her children if we obey the commandments and bear testimony that Jesus is the Christ.
+One of the reasons that uniting ourselves to Mary is so powerful against Satan is taken from Revelation 12, where we learn in Revelation 12:17 that we are her children if we obey the commandments and bear testimony that Jesus is the Christ.